THE NEED

 Nutrition

 Children are empowered to try eating vegetables by growing them, making recipes, and repeatedly interacting with them in a fun and encouraging environment.
-Land to Learn students are 46% more likely to try and like new vegetables than their peers!
+Participation in school garden programs is proven to increase consumption of vegetables and other whole foods!
+90% of our participants eat the nutritious foods served and prepared during Land to Learn programs.
+SproutEd participants are 76% more likely to eat a diversity of fruits and vegetables compared with the national average.
 Many parents share with us that their children request veggies for dinner after growing them in our gardens.

 Social and Emotional